cholla-hydro/cholla/docs/sphinx/ChollaExamples/1d-blast/overview.md

 # path to output directory
 outdir=./
 ```
 Upon completion, you should obtain 101 output files.
 The initial and final density, pressure, and velocity (in code units) of the solution is shown below.
-Examples of how to extract and plot data can be found in `cholla/python_scripts/plot-1d-blast.py`.
+Examples of how to extract and plot data can be found in the [General 1D Plotting Example](../../PythonExamples/1D-plotting.md).

 We see a contact discontinuity around x = 0.6 followed by a shock at x = 0.65 and a rarefaction fan.
 We have a contact discontinuity just past x = 0.75 cells and a shock at x = 0.85.